Gotos/Chocobot-CustomCommands/README.md

 # Install

 Just place the CustomCommands-folder inside the "Plugins"-folder of Chocobot.
 If "Plugins" doesn't exist, create it.
 Also make sure to rename the CustomCommands-folder to "CustomCommands".

+# Download

+Just have a look at the [Releases page](https://github.com/Gotos/Chocobot-CustomCommands/releases)